Subscribers to my email list get free early access to future chapters!

 Lina did not argue with Qingcang, knowing that he was right.
 Her mind had been preoccupied lately, and she had been more absentminded than usual.
 She sighed deeply, feeling grateful for his care and concern.

 Lina was taken aback as Qingcang gathered his breath and blew cold air onto her hand.
-She could feel the chill of his breath on her skin, and the act made her smile and felt flattered by his kindness.
+She could feel the chill of his breath on her skin, and the act made her smile and feel flattered by his kindness.
 Immediately, the pain in her hand disappeared, and she was amazed at the power of his breath to stop the pain.

 Qingcang finished blowing on Lina’s hand and lifted his eyes to meet hers.
 “Better?” he asked softly, searching for clues to speed up her recovery.